Jake Owen

-Joshua Ryan Owen (born August 28, 1981), known professionally as Jake Owen, is an American country music singer, songwriter, and actor.
+Joshua Ryan Owen (born August 28, 1981), known professionally as Jake Owen, is an American country music singer.
 Signed to RCA Nashville in 2006, he released his debut studio album, Startin' with Me, that year.

 This album produced three singles, all of which reached top 20 on the Billboard Hot Country Songs chart: his debut "Yee Haw", "Startin' with Me", and "Something About a Woman".
 His second studio album, 2009's Easy Does It, accounted for three more singles: "Don't Think I Can't Love You", "Eight Second Ride", and "Tell Me".
 In September 2011, Owen achieved his first number one hit with the title track to his third studio album Barefoot Blue Jean Night; also toppers were "Alone with You", "The One That Got Away", and "Anywhere with You".
 His fourth studio album, Days of Gold, produced two singles with its title track, which broke the top 20 in 2013, and the number one single "Beachin'".

-Owen has also toured as an opening act for several other country artists, including Kenny Chesney, Brad Paisley, Little Big Town, Sugarland, Keith Urban, and Jason Aldean.
+Owen has also toured as an opening act for several other country artists, including Kenny Chesney, Brad Paisley, Little Big Town, Sugarland, Keith Urban, Darius Rucker and Jason Aldean.

 Early life

 Joshua Ryan "Jake" Owen and his fraternal twin brother Jarrod were born in Winter Haven, Florida, on August 28, 1981.
 The brothers regularly participated in a variety of sports.
 Jake eventually took up golf, and began pursuing a career as a professional golfer, winning his first tournament at 15.
-After graduating from Vero Beach High School, they attended Florida State University.
+After graduating from Vero Beach High School, he attended Florida State University.
 A wakeboarding accident which required reconstructive surgery left Jake unable to continue participating in the sport.

 While recovering from his injuries, he borrowed a neighbor's guitar and began to teach himself how to play it.
 After seeing a guitarist perform at a campus bar, he asked the bar's owner if he could play a gig there.
 Eventually, he became a regular at the bar, and soon took up writing his own material as well.
 He then moved to Nashville, Tennessee, making his first stop at a bank to open a savings account; after telling the bank teller that he was a singer and songwriter, the teller then asked if he had any recordings available.
 He gave her a CD of his work, which she sent to the Warner/Chappell Music publishing company.

-Musical career
+Career

-Although Warner/Chappell did not sign him to a contract, Jake Owen eventually met the record producer and songwriter Jimmy Ritchey.
-They, along with songwriter Chuck Jones, wrote a song "Ghosts". which they had intended for Kenny Chesney.
+Although Warner/Chappell did not sign him to a contract, Owen eventually met the record producer and songwriter Jimmy Ritchey.
+They, along with songwriter Chuck Jones, wrote a song "Ghosts", which they had intended for Kenny Chesney.
 Chesney, ultimately, did not record "Ghosts", although it drew the attention of Sony BMG Nashville executives, who signed Owen to their RCA Nashville label in 2005.
 Per their suggestion, Owen changed his first name to Jake, so as to avoid confusion with Josh Turner and Josh Gracin.